 However, if the normalized value to be used was 0..20 mA, the value at the transmitter output would be 11.9 mA

-We hope that this short and simple summary of what a digital and analog signal is has been helpful.
+We hope that this short and simple summary of what digital and analog signals are has been helpful.
 If you are looking for engineering services or automation products in Miami and the rest of the United States, do not hesitate to contact us!

 Comments are closed